fasterize/js-cloudimage-responsive/README.md

 This plugin detects the width of any image container as well as the device pixel ratio density to load the optimal image size needed.
-Images are resized on-the-fly via the <a href="https://cloudimage.io" target="_blank">Cloudimage service</a>, thus offering a comprehensive automated image optimization service.
+Images are resized on-the-fly via the <a href="https://edgepic.io" target="_blank">EdgePic service</a>, thus offering a comprehensive automated image optimization service.

-When an image is first loaded on your website or mobile app, Cloudimage's resizing servers will download the origin image from the source, resize it for the client's screen size and deliver to your users through one or multiple Content Delivery Networks (CDNs).
+When an image is first loaded on your website or mobile app, EdgePic's resizing servers will download the origin image from the source, resize it for the client's screen size and deliver to your users through Fasterize Content Delivery Networks (CDNs).
 The generated image formats are cached in the CDN and will be delivered rocket fast on any subsequent request.

-**NOTE:** Your original (master) images have to be stored on a server or storage bucket (S3, Google Cloud, Azure Blob...) reachable over HTTP or HTTPS by Cloudimage.
-If you want to store your master images with us, you can check our all-in-one Digital Asset Management solution [Filerobot](https://www.filerobot.com/).
+**NOTE:** Your original (master) images have to be stored on a server or storage bucket (S3, Google Cloud, Azure Blob...) reachable over HTTP or HTTPS by EdgePic.
+If you want to store your master images with another solution, you can check this all-in-one Digital Asset Management solution [Filerobot](https://www.filerobot.com/).

 <p align="center">